Bernoulli and self-destructive percolation on non-amenable graphs: Introduction

 \section{Introduction}

 In this note we consider Bernoulli site percolation and a variant thereof, self-destructive percolation, on transitive unimodular non-amenable graphs.
 In the self-destructive process, one starts with a supercritical Bernoulli configuration of open sites on an infinite transitive graph $G=(V,E)$, with parameter $p\in(0,1)$.
 Next all sites that belong to an infinite open cluster are declared closed.
 In the final step, the configuration, at this point consisting only of finite open clusters, is reinforced by an independent Bernoulli configuration with parameter $\delta>0$.
 Thus each site is given an extra chance to become open.
 The main question one asks is whether this last reinforcement step creates infinite open clusters.
-By means of essential enhancements as introduced in \cite{aizgri91}, it is easily seen that for every $p\in(0,1)$ there exists some $\delta$ strictly smaller than the critical probability $p_c(G)$ for percolation on $G$, such that an infinite open cluster reappears.
-The challenge instead is to prove that also arbitrarily small $\delta$ may be sufficient to create infinite open clusters for some $p>p_c(G)$.
+By means of domination by product measures, as introduced by Liggett, Schonmann and Stacy~\cite{ligschsta97}, it is easily seen that for sufficiently small $p>p_c(G)$, the critical probability for percolation on $G$, there exists some $\delta$ strictly smaller than $p_c(G)$ such that an infinite open cluster reappears.
+The challenge instead is to prove that arbitrarily small $\delta$ may be sufficient to create infinite open clusters for some $p>p_c(G)$.
 We will below prove that this is indeed the case if $G$ is non-amenable (see Theorem~\ref{t.mthm1}).
 At the same time we emphasize that van den Berg and Brouwer \cite{vdberg1} conjectured that self-destructive percolation on the square lattice does not possess this property.

 Further properties of the self-destructive percolation process were earlier studied on planar lattices, such as the $\Z^2$ lattice and the binary tree ${\mathbb T}^2$, also in \cite{vdberg2} and \cite{vdberg3}.
 Motivation to study the self-destructive process was found in an observed relation to forest fire models.
 However, working with the self-destructive process leads one to very detailed questions regarding infinite percolation clusters.
 In particular, one is led to understand how much damage the removal of the infinite clusters may cause, and first of all, if the removal causes any essential damage at all.
 In order to be a bit more precise, let $\omega_p$ denote a Bernoulli site percolation configuration at intensity $p$, and write $C^\infty(\omega_p)$ for the set of points in $\omega_p$ contained in an infinite cluster.
 In the case of the usual cubic lattices we conjecture the following.